-In this scenario, you are taking on the role of a full-stack developer tasked with automating thermostat functions of a meeting room in order to conserve energy.
+In this scenario, you take on the role of a full-stack developer tasked with automating thermostat functions of a meeting room to conserve energy.
 You will use the Core2 for AWS IoT EduKit reference hardware for the thermostat hardware and deploy an end-to-end solution combining the reference hardware kit as an HVAC controller with the power of the AWS cloud.
-We assume a fictional HVAC system and terminate the solution at the edge with your Core2 for AWS IoT EduKit as a thermostat.
+We create a fictional HVAC system in which your Core2 for AWS IoT EduKit acts as a thermostat.

-The thermostat should use a narrower range of temperatures when employees are occupying the room to maximize their comfort.
+The thermostat should use a narrower range of temperatures when employees occupy the room to maximize their comfort.
 When the room is not occupied, a wider range of temperatures is permitted to save energy.
-The solution should recognize when employees are present in the room and engage the HVAC to deliver the comfort zone of temperature.
+The solution should recognize when employees are present in the room and engage the HVAC to deliver comfortable temperatures.

-To minimize costs of needing camera equipment to detect when the room is occupied, this solution will use the kit microphone to sample a simple noise level.
+Instead of using camera equipment to detect when the room is occupied, this solution will minimize costs by using the kit microphone to sample the noise level.
 You will capture the ambient noise level from the microphone and the room temperature from the device’s sensors, then publish these values to AWS.

-Your serverless solution in AWS will convert noise levels into a boolean and use that to determine whether the room is occupied.
-You can use a simple threshold of noise level to make that determination.
+Your serverless solution in AWS will convert the noise level into a boolean (true or false) and use that to determine whether the room is occupied.
+You can use a simple noise level threshold to make that determination.

 Are you ready to start building?
-Let’s review you have the following prerequisites sorted:
+Let’s make sure you have the following prerequisites sorted:

 If so, let’s begin by moving on to the next chapter, Data acquisition.